-The requirements listed above are for general admission only.
+The requirements listed above are for general admission to the University only.
 Admission to specific/professional degree programs will be determined at the college level.

 All students are encouraged to apply for admission.
 Students not meeting the above criteria will be considered for admission based on an individualized evaluation of their likelihood of success at ULM.